SpockReko/foodcoach-server/README.md

 webpage (frontend client) is instead written in a separate application that communicates with this application via HTTP requests.

-Besides the classes and the structure that belongs to the framwork the applicaion will consist of just plain old Java code.
+Besides the classes and the structure that belongs to the framework the application will consist of just plain old Java code.

 ## Setup